bbarr3/INDY/Who is @PacersDOGEGuy.md

 # Hi, im Al...
 Not Artifical Intelligence.
-Al is my name before it was cool.
+Al was my name before it was cool.
 (L not an I - you dipass)
 - Follow me on X [@PacersDOGEGuy](https://x.com/PacersDOGEGuy)
 - Remember when I went viral during the Bucks playoff series in 2024?
 I'm the ["We got Haliburton..
 DOG..."](https://fox59.com/sports/pacers/pacers-top-bucks-in-nail-biter-at-gainbridge-fieldhouse-claim-series-lead/) guy
 - Yes, I am real